johnnybuildsyo/publicbuilders/README.md

 --

+**2024-11-24**
+🤔 Now sorts by trending based on recent cross-platform follower increase

+--

 **2024-11-23**
-🚀 Working on figuring out what I want to do for a newsletter Added tracked follower counts over time to the UI
+🤔 Working on figuring out what I want to do for a newsletter 📈 Added tracked follower counts over time to the UI

 --

 **2024-11-22**
-🚀 Took the day off.
+🌻 Took the day off.
 Touched grass.

 --